daesavellano/daesavellano/README.md

 - 👋 Hi, I’m Danielle (@daesavellano).
 I'm 19 and currently an undergraduate student in Allegheny College.
-- 👀 I’m interested in learning about data analysis.
+- 🌱 I’m interested in learning about data analysis.
-- 🌱 I’m currently relearning Python.
-I've had some experience in HTML, C++, and Javascript.
 - 📫 You can reach me on LinkedIn (https://www.linkedin.com/in/daesavellano/)!

 <!---